KDE/kf5book/kconfig/introduction-to-kconfig.in.md

 This actually uses `KSharedConfig`, which is a ref-counted shared `KConfig` object.
 More about that in a later section.

 The default configuration object for the application is accessed when no name is specified when creating a `KConfig` object.
-So we could also do this instead - but it would be slower because it would have to parse the whole file again:
+So we could also do this instead, but it would be slower because it would have to parse the whole file again:

 @@snippet(examples/all.cpp, getconfig2, cpp)

 ### Commonly Useful Methods

 To save the current state of the configuration object we call the `sync()` method.
 This method is also called when the object is destroyed.
-If no changes have been made or the resource reports itself as non-writable (such as in the case of the user not having write permissions to the file) then no disk activity occurs. `sync()` merges changes performed concurrently by other processes - local changes have priority, though.
+If no changes have been made or the resource reports itself as non-writable (such as in the case of the user not having write permissions to the file) then no disk activity occurs. `sync()` merges changes performed concurrently by other processes.
+Local changes have priority, though.

-If we want to make sure that we have the latest values from disk we can call `reparseConfiguration()` which calls `sync()` and then reloads the data from disk.
+To ensure that we have the latest values from disk, call `reparseConfiguration()` which calls `sync()` and then reloads the data from disk.

-If we need to prevent the config object from saving already made modifications to disk we need to call `markAsClean()`.
+To prevent the config object from saving already-made modifications to disk, call `markAsClean()`.
 A particular use case for this is rolling back the configuration to the on-disk state by calling `markAsClean()` followed by `reparseConfiguration()`.

 Listing all groups in a configuration object is as simple as calling `groupList()` as in this code snippet: